How To Become A House Sitter

-It’s not only long-term travellers like us that can house sit.
+It’s easy to become a house sitter and it’s not only long-term travellers like us that can house sit.
 Even if you fancy a weekend away in the country, or a week-long city break, there’ll be a house sitting job out there perfect for you.

 House sitting jobs can range in duration, from a short weekend, to long-term six month stretches.
 The shortest house sit we’ve had has been 2 nights; the longest we’ve had was 5 months.